ml31415/numpy-groupies/README.md

 ### Multiple implementations
 There are multiple implementations of `aggregate` provided.
-If you use `from numpy_groupies import aggregate`, the best available implementation will automatically be selected.
-Otherwise you can pick a specific version directly like `from numpy_groupies import aggregate_nb as aggregate` or by importing aggregate from the implementing module `from numpy_groupies.aggregate_weave import aggregate`.
+If you use `from numpy_groupies import aggregate`, the best available implementation will automatically be selected (numba if installed, otherwise numpy).
+Otherwise you can pick a specific version directly like `from numpy_groupies import aggregate_nb as aggregate` or by importing aggregate from the implementing module `from numpy_groupies.aggregate_numpy import aggregate`.

 Currently the following implementations exist:
-* **numpy** - This is the default implementation.
-It uses plain `numpy`, mainly relying on `np.bincount` and basic indexing magic.
+* **numpy** - It uses plain `numpy`, mainly relying on `np.bincount` and basic indexing magic.
 It comes without other dependencies except `numpy` and shows reasonable performance for the occasional usage.
+This is the default implementation used when numba is not installed.
 * **numba** - This is the most performant implementation, based on jit compilation provided by numba and LLVM.
 * **pure python** - This implementation has no dependencies and uses only the standard library.
 It's horribly slow and should only be used, if there is no numpy available.
-* **numpy ufunc** - *Only for benchmarking.*  This implementation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for performing exactly the same calculation that `aggregate` executes, however the numpy implementation is rather incomplete.
+* **numpy ufunc** - *Only for benchmarking.*  This implementation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for performing exactly the same calculation that `aggregate` executes, however this implementation is rather incomplete.
 * **pandas** - *Only for reference.*  The pandas' `groupby` concept is the same as the task performed by `aggregate`.
 However, `pandas` is not actually faster than the default `numpy` implementation.
 Also, note that there may be room for improvement in the way that `pandas` is utilized here.
 Most notably, when computing multiple aggregations of the same data (e.g. `'min'` and `'max'`) pandas could potentially be used more efficiently.

 All implementations have the same calling syntax and produce the same outputs, to within some floating-point error.